jronallo/microdata_schemaorg_example/source/code4lib.html.md

 users.

-We could attach the `itemprop` to the `dd` element, but then a processor would extract all the text.
+We could attach the `itemprop` to the `dd` element, but then a processor would extract all the text contained within.
 The genres have some spaces within each term, so rather than leaving it up to a post-processor to handle that, we apply the same `itemprop` to each term separately to insure the multiword keywords remain intact.
 At this time irregardless of singulars or